 The end of the two decades between the 60's and the 80's saw the educational reforms of the Federal Republic begin to assume something resembling normality.
-The efforts of the SPD to impose their concepts of egalitatian education had been modified by the combination of the CDU and the Wirtschaft, together with economic reality.
-In retrospect, particularly in view of the SPD's aims, it could be considered as a classic example of the problems facing a government, an institution of a party attempting to implement an innovation.
+The efforts of the SPD to impose their concepts or egalitarian education had been modified by the combination of the CDU and the Wirtschaft, together with economic reality.
+In retrospect, particularly in view of the SPD's aims, it could be considered as a classic example of the problems facing а government, an institution or a party attempting to implement an innovation, the equality of opportunity for all to access to higher education. the integration of vocational and general education.